 The UK Government’s decision to introduce the new Innovative Finance ISA in April 2016 has required a partial re-write of the old Individual Savings Account (ISA) Regulations.

-Much of the regulatory and legislative framework pertaining to the new Innovative Finance ISA is still being finalised; indeed, full FCA Regulations and HMRC Guidance has yet to be forthcoming.
+The regulatory and legislative framework pertaining to the new Innovative Finance ISA has stayed the same for 2018/19.

-What follows is a high-level summary of what we do now know:
+What follows is a high-level summary of what we know:

 An overview of the IFISA rules

-- Innovative Finance ISA investors will be able to lend money via the ISA without the need to pay any income tax on the interest they earn.
+- Innovative Finance ISA investors are able to lend money via the ISA without the need to pay any income tax on the interest they earn.

-- Investors will only be able to contribute to one Innovative Finance ISA account per tax year.
-Whilst the individual will be able to lend money via multiple Peer-to-Peer lending platforms, only one IFISA may be contributed to.
+- Investors can only be able to contribute to one Innovative Finance ISA account per tax year.
+Whilst the individual will be able to lend money via multiple peer-to-peer lending platforms, only one IFISA may be contributed to.